jafingerhut/jdk-hsdis/README.md

 * Ubuntu 16.04.6 64-bit (amd64) desktop Linux
 * Ubuntu 18.04.3 64-bit (amd64) desktop Linux

+I have not tested it, but [a similar repository exists](https://github.com/liuzhengyang/hsdis) and seems to have an already-compiled version of the hsdis library for macOS systems.

 If you have more than one JDK installed on your system, and wish to use this library on all of them, you must run that script multiple times, each time with JAVA_HOME set to a different JDK install